UNINETTSigma2/documentation/jobs/job_scripts/slurm_parameter.md

-# SLURM Parameter and Settings
+# Slurm Parameter and Settings

-SLURM supports a multitude of different parameters.
+Slurm supports a multitude of different parameters.
 This enables you to effectively tailor your script to your need but also means that is easy to get lost and waste your time and quota.